yanfei-wu/ml_udacity/README.md

 Applied reinforcement learning to build a simulated vehicle navigation agent.
 Identified the environment the agent operates in and the possible states the agent can be in.
 Implemented and optimized a Q-Learning algorithm to allow the agent to automatically learn an optimal driving strategy based on rewards and penalties.

 **Keywords:** reinforcement learning, q-learning

+---

+## Project 6: Machine Learning for Employee Retention (`capstone/`)
+### Overview
+Capstone project for this Nanodegree.
+Explored a machine learning approach for an effective employee retention program.
+Built and evaluated a variety of supervised classification algorithms to predict whether an employee with given features is leaving or not.
+Identified the most important features that lead to employee turnover.
+This project provides actional insights to the management and human resource team to ensure their key workers remain in place.

+**Keywords:** supervised learning, binary classification, cross validation, model refinement, feature importance